Frutiger-Aero2000/Fluorine-WinForms/README.md

 # Fluorine-WinForms
-An app named Fluoride (yes, its named after the chemical (F - At.No.
+An app named Fluorine (yes, its named after the chemical (F - At.No.
 9 -  Fluorine))